 The paleo diet is based on every meal being centered around eating animal flesh.
-This is absolutely NOT how our paleolithic ancestors ate, there are dozens of studies that show their diets were primarily plant based.
+This is NOT how our paleolithic ancestors ate.
+There are dozens of studies that show their diets were primarily plant-based.

 One thing you can deduce without any scientific information whatsoever is that humans dominated because of our ability to adapt.

-Those ancestors who lived in warner climes consumed mostly fruits, plants, nuts and seeds.
-Even the Bible says, “And the Lord said, “Here, I have given you every plant whose seed can be sown which is upon the face of all the earth, and every tree which has the fruit whose seed can be sown, for you it shall be to eat.”
+Those ancestors who lived in warmer climes consumed mostly fruits, plants, nuts, and seeds.
+Even the Bible says, “And the Lord said, “Here, I have given you every plant whose seed can be sown which is upon the face of all the earth, and every tree which has fruit whose seed can be sown, for you it shall be to eat.”

 If our knowledge of human history is even partially correct, we originated in warm climates and migrated to cold ones.

 How Does The Paleo Diet Compare To The Keto Diet?